Is it necessary for me to come to the coroner’s office to identify the body?

 In certain deaths where firearms are involved, pursuant to section 313.141 of the Revised Code, the firearms must be delivered to the proper authority for disposition or destruction.

 I need to enter my relative/friend’s residence, but it is sealed.
 What do I do?

 In order to enter you need to call the law enforcement agency.
 If you do not know what agency is involved, contact our office and we will assist you.

 Yes.
-You may obtain a copy by calling the Coroner’s Office at 513-732-8117, Monday through Friday, from 8:30am through 4:00pm.
+You may obtain a copy by calling the Coroner’s Office at 513-732-8117, Monday through Friday, from 8:00 a.m. to 4:00 p.m.
 At that time, you will be informed of the cost of this service and how this document or any Coroner’s record can be obtained.

-Death Certificates are filed with the Clermont County Board of Health by your Funeral Director.
-Should you require certified copies, they can be ordered through your funeral home or they may be purchased from the Clermont County Board of Health, at 2275 Bauer Road, Batavia, Ohio 45103, (513) 732-7499.
-You may visit www.clermonthealthdistrict.org and download a Certified Death Record Request Form.
+Death Certificates are filed with Clermont County Public Health by your Funeral Director.
+Should you require certified copies, they can be ordered through your funeral home or they may be purchased from Clermont County Public Health, at 2275 Bauer Road, Batavia, Ohio 45103, 513-732-7499.
+You may visit www.ccphohio.org and download a Death Certificate Application Form.

 If the deceased or the legal next of kin do not have sufficient funds for burial, the alternative may be Township/Village disposition.
-In these circumstances, proof of indigency is required.
-The legal next of kin should contact the Coroner’s Office at 513-732-8117 or by office cell phone at 513-543-0129 and additional information will be made available.
-If Township/Village disposition is authorized, there may be substantial delays in receiving death certificates and, as a consequence, certain benefits.
+In these circumstances, proof of indigence is required.
+The legal next of kin should contact the Coroner’s Office at 513-732-8117 and additional information will be made available.
+If Township/Village disposition is authorized, there may be substantial delays in receiving death certificates and as a consequence, certain benefits.
 Should funds or assets later be discovered, the Township/Village reserves the right to recover on those funds or assets.